Zaradin/ds-assignment-one/README.md

 ## Project Overview

 This project implements a serverless REST API using AWS CDK to provision necessary AWS resources.
-The API provides endpoints for managing movie reviews in a DynamoDB table with features including retrieval of reviews for specific movies, filtering by rating, updates, and text translation.
+The API provides endpoints for managing movies in a DynamoDB table with features including retrieval of movies descriptions, filtering by rating, updates, and text translation.

 ## Architecture